kalyaninagaraj/air-quality-skill/README.md

 dioxide), and SO<sub>2</sub> (sulphur dioxide) levels at your location or in other cities.
-Mycroft will also report how long back the reading was taken if the measurements were made more than two hour ago, and a health cautionary statement (only for PM 2.5 concentration levels, as suggested by the WAQI project).
+Mycroft will also report how long back the reading was taken if the measurements were made more than two hours ago, and a health cautionary statement (only for PM 2.5 concentration levels, as suggested by the WAQI project).

 The Air Quality skill requires an API key to access data from